The Election That Broke an Inheritance

 2015 and 2017, Hopeful Attempts, Hardening Reality

 Yet the restoration did not come.
-In 2015, the Conservatives held the seat, and their majority increased to 5,325, a marked expansion from 2010’s narrow margin. (source 7)
+In 2015, the Conservatives held the seat, and their majority increased to 5,325, a striking expansion from the slender margin of 2010. (source 7)

-Jane Dodds made another attempt in 2017. (source 12) But by then the Liberal Democrats’ position in the constituency had further eroded, and the Conservatives increased their majority again, to 9,285. (source 12) Each election reinforced the sense that 2010 had not been a temporary wobble, but a deeper realignment.
+Jane Dodds made another attempt in 2017. (source 12) But by then the Liberal Democrats’ position in the constituency had weakened further, and the Conservatives increased their majority again, to 9,285. (source 12) Each election reinforced the sense that 2010 had not been a temporary wobble, but a deeper realignment.

 Why It Still Matters

 This is why 2010 remains so significant.
-It was not merely the loss of one MP.
+It was not merely the loss of one Member of Parliament.
 It was the moment when a historic Liberal heartland ceased to feel secure, and the fracturing of Liberal inheritance in Wales became unmistakable. (source 1)

 Footnotes and Sources